 The Company will enable the Council to operate property development on a commercial basis as well as allowing the Council to invest in residential property to be leased.

-The company has acquired its first commercial property but due to the value of the acquisition group accounts are not required.
-During the year the company were given credit facilities for business expenses totalling £106,569.
-Quercus 7 Limited also has secured long term borrowing of £321,866.
+The company has acquired 3 commercial properties and during the year the company were given credit facilities for business expenses totalling £168,076.
+Quercus 7 Limited also has secured long term borrowing of £4.06m.

 Quercus Housing Limited